Click to open network menu

 Countering Engages

 When the enemy support engages your ADC in lane, you should nearly always use your Equinox to block the path of the enemy ADC so he has to walk around it to attack your ADC.
-When Nautilus engages he already puts all his stuff on cooldown in his first combo, and the enemy ADC still has all their stuff available so you are actually meaningfully silencing them.
+When Nautilus engages he already puts all his stuff on cooldown in his first combo, and the enemy ADC still has all their stuff available.

 Wish